 The steel industry is affected by global and regional production capacity and fluctuations in steel imports and exports, which are themselves affected by the existence and amounts of tariffs and customer and distributor stocking and destocking cycles.
 The steel industry has historically suffered from structural overcapacity globally, and the current global steelmaking capacity exceeds the current global consumption of steel, especially for long products.
 This overcapacity is affected by global macroeconomic trends and amplified during periods of global or regional economic weakness, leading to weaker global or regional demand.
 In particular, China is both the largest global steel consumer and the largest global steel producer by a large margin, and the balance between its domestic production and consumption has been an important factor influencing global steel prices.
-At various points in recent years, reduced Chinese steel demand has not been fully offset by reduced Chinese steel production, which has led to a flood of Chinese steel exports into various regional markets, including the Company's principal markets, weighing on and indeed depressing market prices.
-While most recently this phenomenon has been tempered by constraints imposed on Chinese steel production, the risk remains of excessive production and hence exports, in particular if there is a global recession or a Chinese slowdown.
-Indeed, the current slowdown in the real estate sector has caused Chinese domestic demand to weaken and pushed up Chinese net exports from around 3.5 million tons per month from January to April 2022 to 6.5 million tons per month from May to July 2022, before falling back to 4.6 million tons per month from August to October as demand globally weakened.
+At various points in recent years, reduced Chinese steel demand has not been fully offset by reduced Chinese steel production, which has led to a flood of Chinese steel exports into various regional markets, including the Company's principal markets again weighing on demand, and indeed depressing market prices.
+While most recently constraints imposed on Chinese steel production have tempered the risk of excess production, such risk remains, along with the risk of increased exports, in particular if there is a global recession or a Chinese slowdown.
+Indeed in 2022, the slowdown in the real estate sector caused Chinese domestic demand to weaken and pushed up Chinese net exports from around 3.5 million tonnes per month from January to April 2022 to 6.5 million tonnes per month from May to July 2022, before falling back to 4.7 million tonnes per month for the rest of 2022 as demand globally weakened.
 Exports by steel producers in other developing countries and regions (such as the CIS, Turkey and India) into the Company's principal markets are also a market feature.
 The extent of them depends on the demand/production balance in the producer's home market as well as regional market pricing differentials (including any applicable import tariffs).
 The European steel market is particularly sensitive to the import threat due to remaining structural overcapacity.
 For example, lower demand and high imports led to low steel prices in Europe in the first half of 2019, to which steel producers (including the Company) responded with production cuts.
-The Company cut certain high cost capacity in the third quarter (and then more in the fourth quarter, with approximately 6.0 million tonnes of annualized production curtailments for fourth quarter of 2022, representing a decline of approximately 20% compared to the fourth quarter of 2021) of 2022 due in particular to high energy and carbon costs and lower steel prices, as apparent demand fell sharply since end users cut inventory levels and underlying real demand weakened.
+In addition, the Company cut certain high cost capacity in the second half of 2022, due in particular to high energy and carbon costs and lower steel prices, as apparent demand fell sharply since end users cut inventory levels and underlying real demand weakened.
+In 2023, demand has continued to decline in Europe and the Company has cut capacity in the fourth quarter as a result.